JackZheng10/ARM-Simulator/README.md

 ### `disassembly.txt`

-Shows each 32-bit instruction word and the corresponding instruction or memory value.
+Shows each 32-bit instruction word, its address, and its corresponding instruction or memory value.

 ### `simulation.txt`

 Shows a simulation of the program run.
-Displays each cycle and the instruction that ran along with values in registers and memory.
+Shows the cycle number, instruction ran and its address, and values in registers and memory.

 ## Notes